Amid commodity crisis, LPG emerges as accidental bright-spot

 Indian government data shows that the share of households which have access to LPG has risen from around 50 percent in 2010 to 70 percent this year.

-"There is a clear decision to increase LPG penetration as this is a cleaner fuel," said Indrajit Bose, executive director at Indian Oil Corp (IOC.NS).
+"There is a clear decision to increase LPG penetration as this is a cleaner fuel," said Indrajit Bose, executive director at Indian Oil Corp.

 "It cuts pollution and also replaces use of wood as well as animal dung used for cooking in rural India.
 In the last 5-6 years, the government has been consistently reducing the allocation of subsidized kerosene...
 Delhi is today kerosene-free."